 The focus on exploring, listening and learning helps to understand what works well (and keep doing it, improve) and learn from what different people, communities and partners tell us about how things can improve or be even better.
 These include:

-- Western Australia Department of Communities (2020 pending) – first state evaluation of whole community/whole system Local Area Coordination, including positive impact regarding:
+- Western Australia Department of Communities (2021 unpublished) – first state evaluation of whole community/whole system Local Area Coordination, including positive impact regarding:

 - Reach across culturally and linguistically diverse groups.